llightRU/SpellChecking-/README.md

 “speling” into an online dictionary, it will provide suggestions of similar words that I may have meant to type, including “spelling”, “spoiling”, “sapling”, and “splendid”.

-<h1> Method
+ Method
-<h2>First thing have to do in a spell checking model is create the required dependencies
+First thing have to do in a spell checking model is create the required dependencies
-<h3>1.
-Dictionary
+1. Dictionary
   Cause this project is based on probability of word apprear in dictionary so, the word will be extract from some standard passage Eng, novel: romeo and juliet, sherlock holmes

-<h3>2.
-Candidate correction from the word
+2. Candidate correction from the word
   4 regular method are delete, swap, replace, insert

 We can identify four main components in the final expression: